 To sum things up, plan on at least 4 hours minimum to have your studio portraits captured.
 If you want multiple looks, 6-7 hrs from the time I arrive to the time I leave would be a realistic estimate of how long your studio portraits will take.
 Anything less will compromise the quality of your final portraits.

 How Much Does a Studio Portrait Cost?

-Studio portraits are the same price as any other portrait session with me.
+Studio portraits are the same price as any other portrait session with me with a commitment of 6 images or more.
 You can review my full price menu here for a complete A La Carte breakdown.

+A studio session with me starts at $1500 and includes your photo shoot, hair and makeup and a 6 image folio box.
 My average client spends somewhere between 2k-5k for their final collection.
 Some people spend less and some spend considerably more.
-That said this is a good realistic range to get a collection you’ll be very happy with.
+That said, this is a good realistic range to get a collection you’ll be very happy with.